SoftDevJohn/VirtualWeight/docs/01-CreatingAndroidProject.md

-# Creating the basic Andriud App in Android Studio
+# Creating the basic Android App in Android Studio